 The HSBC Gold Mastercard® credit card waives the late fee when you miss your first payment or if you miss a payment after 12 consecutive months of paying on time.
 There's a $37 late fee otherwise.
 The card also won't impose a penalty APR if you miss payments.

 An important note – Please remember that although these "no-late-fee" perks are nice to have, you still want to make regular payments.
 If you miss payments, you won't pay down your debt as quickly, and isn't that the whole point of a 0 percent APR offer credit card?
 Plus, credit bureaus are notified of late payments, so your credit score could still be affected even if you don't have to pay late fees or a penalty APR.

 The card also provides fraud protection, extended warranties up to an additional year and coverage on most purchases up to $1,000 against accidental damage or theft for 90 days after the purchase.
 Plus, the card's price protection will refund the difference if you make a purchase and see it later advertised for less within 60 days of your purchase.

-The card offers 18 months with a 0 percent APR, but it does charge a balance transfer fee of 4%.
+The card offers an intro 15 months with a 0 percent APR, but it does charge a balance transfer fee of 4%.
 That means you'll benefit from not paying interest after you make the transfer, but you do need to pay that balance transfer fee.
 A 4 percent fee means that you would pay $200 on a $5,000 balance transfer.
 That's still a substantial savings if you're currently paying sky-high interest on a balance you won't be able to pay off for months and months to come.

 The HSBC Gold Mastercard® credit card also doesn't have a rewards program.
 There are cards that offer both a 0 percent APR intro period as well as the added benefit of a cash-back program.
 Keep reading for a couple of card comparisons.